ShawnXu10/GTT-Net/README.md

 ## Setup

-Specific setup will come up soon
+Specific setup will come soon

 ## Evaluation and testing
 - Evauation on ski datasets: